 Please contact firstname.lastname@example.org for assistance or, if known, the curator of the collecting area you wish to use.
 We will continue to provide scans of requested research materials whenever possible, especially for our non-campus clientele.

-Anyone is welcome to use archival collections and rare materials in the University’s Archives and Special Collections departments.
-Due to the unique and historical nature of archival collections, all collections are kept in secure storage only accessible by staff and collection material can only be used in the Reading Room.
+All are welcome to use archival collections and rare materials in the University’s Archives and Special Collections.
+Due to the unique and historical nature of archival collections, all collections are stored in secure storage only accessible by staff and collection material can only be viewed by the public in our Reading Room.

-Please contact unit staff for more information or to make an appointment.
+Please contact unit staff for more information or to make an appointment to view collections.
 Archives and Special Collections unit webpages may also include links to digital content, online exhibits, and other helpful resources.

 Making an appointment

 Updated policies (September 2020) Appointments are required and must be made a week in advance.
 This allows staff time to pull and quarantine items for your use.
 Staff are not able to pull items on demand.
 To make an appointment please contact unit staff who manage the collection you are interested in using.
 Staff will confirm your appointment day/time and send you a link to fill out an online access form.
 Please do not arrive at the library if you have not received this email confirmation.

 Please contact the unit that has the collections you wish to use to schedule a time for your research visit.